oliver254/Reveil/README.md

 # Reveil
 Reveil is a desktop alarm clock and pomodoro clock.
-The infrastructure is written in C# using UWP.
+The infrastructure is written in C# using .Net Core 3.0.
 The Application is an **unofficial application of the Pomodoro Technique®**.

 <p>
 <img src="docs/images/reveildesktop.png">